 The Office of the Registrar and TTUHSC are committed to excellence in the education of the TTUHSC student body.
 In support of TTUHSC's educational mission, the Office of the Registrar provides enrollment services to all the TTUHSC schools while protecting the integrity of student records.
-Additional information for the Office of the Registrar can be found at the following link: https://www.ttuhsc.edu/registrar/default.aspx

 The Office of Student Disability Services provides services for students with disabilities and encourages accessibility within the learning experience by educating the campus community on related issues.
-Additional information about Student Disability Services can be found at the following link: https://www.ttuhsc.edu/disability/default.aspx